mskcc/tempo/aws_cf_scripts/README.md

 ## Building the AMI

 ***NOTE: You need this step only if default disk size of 200GB is not enough for processing your data.
-If 200GB is suficient please got to the `Building the Compute Environment` section.***
+If 200GB is suficient please go to the [Building the Compute Environment](#Building-the-Compute-Environment) section.***

 Run the command below from the vaporware repo root directory and set `<DiskSize>` parameter to a [proper](#Calculating-the-DiskSize-value) value based on the input file sizes (NOTE: minimal disk size is 200GB).